Accessing the console

 The console is Puppet Enterprise’s web UI.
 Use it to:

-The console will be served as a website over SSL, on whichever port you chose when installing the console component.
+The console is served as a website over SSL, on whichever port you chose when installing the console component.

 Let’s say your console server is

-If you chose to use port 8443, you would reach the console at:
+If you chose to use port 3000, you reach the console at:

 https protocol handler — you cannot reach the console over plain

 The console uses an SSL certificate created by your own local Puppet certificate authority.
 Since this authority is specific to your site, web browsers won’t know it or trust it, and you’ll have to add a security exception in order to access the console.

 This is safe to do.
 Your web browser will warn you that the console’s identity hasn’t been verified by one of the external authorities it knows of, but that doesn’t mean it’s untrustworthy.
 Since you or another administrator at your site is in full control of which certificates the Puppet certificate authority signs, the authority verifying the site is you.